Pinoy Dream Academy

-Pinoy Dream Academy (also known as PDA) is the Philippine version of Endemol's Star Academy.
-The format is similar to Big Brother, where a set number of finalists (billed as "scholars" throughout the series) would live inside the Academy for four months and will be trained by guest teachers to be multimedia performers.
-Activities in the Academy are being monitored 24/7 by the headmaster.
-It uses the tagline Ang drama sa likod ng pangarap (The drama behind the dream).
-The program is aired through ABS-CBN.
+Pinoy Dream Academy (also known as PDA) is a Philippine television reality competition show broadcast by ABS-CBN.
+Originally hosted by Toni Gonzaga, Nikki Gil, Sam Milby, Bianca Gonzalez and Roxanne Barcelo. it aired on the network's weekend line-up from August 27, 2006 to October 5, 2008, replacing U Can Dance and was replaced by Kahit Isang Saglit and The Singing Bee.
+Gonzaga, Gil and Billy Crawford serve as the final hosts.

 ABS-CBN affiliate Studio 23 airs a companion program under the same title.
 It is a separate show from the flagship station that will feature scenes that were not shown on the main program and has different hosts.

 Awit ng Pangarap ("Song of the Dream"), made during the show's first season run by contestants Yeng Constantino, Yvan Lambatan, and Kristoff Abrenica, is the main theme song of the show, although "We're All In This Together" was used earlier in the pre-season specials as the unofficial theme song of the first season.
 Awit ng Pangarap was officially sung by the first season's scholars (billed as the PDA All-Stars) and was used starting in the middle of the first season.
 A version by Constantino alone is being used for the second season.